marlonbarrios/duet-in-latent-space-directions/README.md

-# What to install before workshop session wuth Marlon Barrios Solano
+# What to install before workshop session with Marlon Barrios Solano

 ## Tech Prerequisites